StephenJD/Life-For-Liberia/static/en/01_Apprentice-Training/06_Go To the Nations/Good News for Muslims.md

 Many seek signs, visions, dreams, understanding, healing.

+## Surah 5:82 Christians devoted to learning

 >   "You are sure to find those closest in affection towards the believers are those who say, “We are Christians”, for there are among them those devoted to learning and ascetics.
 These people are not given to arrogance…" (Surah 5:82)

 ### The Death of Jesus

 The Qur'an denies the death of Jesus on the cross:

+## Surah 4:157 Jesus not crucified

 >   And for their saying, “We have killed the Messiah, Jesus, the son of Mary, the Messenger of God.”
 In fact, they did not kill him, nor did they crucify him, but it appeared to them as if they did.
 (Surah 4:157)